Surjeet-Haldar/LendingClubCaseStudy/README.md

 ### *Bivariate Analysis Inferences:*
 Bivariate analysis explores the relationship between two variables in the loan dataset.
 Here are some inferences from bivariate analysis:

-1. Loan Status and Loan Grade: There is a strong association between loan status and loan grade.
+1. Loan Status and Loan Grade:<br>
+There is a strong association between loan status and loan grade.
 Higher-grade loans (grades 'A' and 'B') have a higher proportion of fully paid loans, while lower-grade loans (grades 'D' and below) have a higher proportion of charged-off loans.
 This suggests that loan grade is a good indicator of loan default risk.

-2. Loan Status and Interest Rate: Charged-off loans tend to have higher interest rates compared to fully paid loans.
-This indicates that higher interest rates are associated with a higher risk of default.
-Lenders may consider increasing interest rates for riskier borrowers to mitigate potential losses.

-3. Loan Status and Employment Length: Borrowers with longer employment lengths are more likely to have fully paid loans, while those with shorter employment lengths have a higher proportion of charged-off loans.
-This suggests that employment stability is a factor in loan repayment.
+2. Annual income vs Chargedoff Proportion:<br>
+Income range 80000+  has less chances of charged off.
+Income range 0-20000 has high chances of charged off.
+Notice that with increase in annual income charged off proportion got decreased.

+3. Puprose of loan and Loan amount:<br>
+The purpose of the loan has a significant impact on the loan amount.
+Certain loan purposes tend to have higher average loan amounts, indicating a greater financial need or investment value associated with those purposes.

-4. Loan Status and Loan Amount: There is a positive relationship between loan amount and the likelihood of default.
-Higher loan amounts are associated with a higher risk of default.
-Lenders may need to implement stricter criteria or additional risk assessment measures for larger loans.
+4. Loan Amount and Interest Rate:<br>
+There is a positive relationship between Loan Amount and Interest Rate.
+As the loan amount increases, the interest rate tends to be higher.
+This suggests that lenders may charge higher interest rates for larger loan amounts to compensate for the increased risk associated with larger loans.

-5. Loan Status and Loan Purpose: The loan purpose is associated with loan default rates.
-Certain loan purposes, such as small business and renewable energy, have a higher proportion of charged-off loans compared to debt consolidation and home improvement.
-Lenders may need to evaluate the risk associated with specific loan purposes and adjust lending policies accordingly.

-6. Loan Status and Loan Term: Longer loan terms (60 months) have a higher proportion of charged-off loans compared to shorter terms (36 months).
-This suggests that longer-term loans may carry a higher risk of default.
-Lenders may need to assess the feasibility of extending loans with longer repayment periods.
+5. DTI and Interest Rate:<br>
+There is a positive relationship between the DTI ratio and the Interest Rate.
+As the DTI ratio increases, the Interest Rate tends to be higher.
+This suggests that borrowers with higher DTI ratios, indicating a higher level of debt relative to income, are perceived as higher risk borrowers by lenders, resulting in higher interest rates.

+6. Grade and Interest Rate:<br>
+Lower-grade loans are associated with higher default risk.
+Lenders compensate for this increased risk by charging higher Interest Rates to protect their investment.
+Higher Interest Rates on lower-grade loans act as a risk premium to cover potential losses in case of default.

+7. Purpose and Interest Rate:<br>
+ The purpose of the loan provides insights into the borrower's intended use of the funds and their financial situation.
+Lenders assess the risk associated with each loan purpose and adjust the interest rate accordingly.
+Higher-risk loan purposes may be charged higher interest rates to compensate for the increased likelihood of default.

+8. Recoveries and Annual income<br>
+Higher percentage of loan amount is recovered when annual income is high.
+Plot shows no significant variation but there is slight increase in recovery percentage with increase in annual income.

 These inferences highlight the relationships and dependencies between different variables in the loan dataset.
 By understanding these relationships, lenders can make informed decisions about loan approvals, interest rates, and risk assessment to minimize the risk of default and financial loss.